linkea131/Pterodactyl-Installation-Script/README.md

 <p>Or the quick way</p> <br />

 ``curl -L https://raw.githubusercontent.com/ItsLeon15/Pterodactyl-Installation-Script/main/main.sh > main.sh | chmod +x main.sh; ./main.sh`` <br />

-or

-``curl -L https://raw.githubusercontent.com/ItsLeon15/Pterodactyl-Installation-Script/main/untested.sh > untested.sh | chmod +x untested.sh; ./untested.sh`` <br />

 <br />

-<i>The command should start running all the neccassery commands, do not be afriad.
-This is normal for the command to work.</i>
-<i>It will then ask you a couple of questions to get started and then you will have the menu to select from </i>
 <i>Any questions, message me on Discord - Leon#8909<i>